The History of Chess Variants

 The Chess Variant Pages

-This website was founded in 1997, and it has played an important role in fostering the creation of new Chess variants.
-Besides proving a place to find Zillions-of-Games scripts for playing Chess variants, and besides proving a home for Game Courier, it has been the main place on the web for people to publish the rules of Chess variants, both new and old.
+This website was founded in 1995, and it has played an important role in fostering the creation of new Chess variants.
+It originally began as a collection of rules for Chess variants.
+Since then, it has built up a large collection of Zillions-of-Games scripts for playing Chess variants, it has become the home for Game Courier, and many rules pages now feature Interactive Diagrams that let you play the game in question.
 Through hosting design contests, this site has encouraged the development of new variants.
 Through providing minimal barriers to publication, it has allowed very prolific inventors to publish many more variants than they would have been allowed to in a print medium.